Latest version: 1.10.6 || ZeroTier is now available on MikroTik. Read more.

 If you are installing via a remote desktop session read this knowledge base entry.

 Debian and RPM based distributions including Debian, Ubuntu, CentOS, RHEL, Fedora, and others are supported via a script that adds the right repository and installs the package.
+Other Linux distributions may have their own packages.
+If not try building and installing from source.

 If you’re willing to rely on SSL to authenticate the site, a one line install can be done with: